A Far Off Place: Production

 Producer Eva Monley obtained the rights to Laurens van der Post's novels A Story Like the Wind and A Far Off Place in 1980.
 An early draft of the screenplay by Jonathan Hensleigh featured a young male protagonist as depicted in the source material, but filmmakers later had Sally Robinson do rewrites to change the protagonist to a girl.

 Casting the role of Xhabbo took more than seven months as talent scouts met with over 4,000 Bushmen from four African countries.
 Sarel Bok, a musician of Bushman descent, was cast in April 1992, after being discovered in Cape Town, South Africa.

 Principal photography took place from May to September 1992.
 Kalahari Desert scenes were filmed in the Namib Desert, with additional locations at the Shamva Gold Mine outside Harare, and the Sesriem Desert in Namibia.

 The original director and cinematographer were Rene Manzor and Paul Gyulay, respectively, but they were fired by Disney two weeks into production.
 Steven Spielberg recommended Mikael Salomon to direct, making A Far Off Place Salomon's directorial debut.

 The aircraft featured in A Far Off Place included a Cessna 180G Z-WLK, a Bell 206B JetRanger III, ZS-HAJ, a Cessna 421A Golden Eagle, Z-WMB, and a Boeing 707-330B.

 Release

 Walt Disney Pictures released the third and last Roger Rabbit animated short film, Trail Mix-Up, theatrically with A Far Off Place.
-As of 2025, the film has yet to be released on Disney+.
+As of 2025, the film has not streamed on Disney+.